Q&A: Women’s heart care

 Swarna R. Bheemreddy, MD, internal medicine, was drawn to the physiology of heart disease in medical school and is devoted to keeping her patients’ hearts healthy at Nazareth Hospital.

-Q. How do you counsel your female patients about cardiac health?
+Q. How do you counsel female patients about cardiac health?

 Q. How is heart disease different in women and men?

-Q. What is the most important thing women need to know about heart health?
+Q. What do women need to know about heart health?

 Q. How did you become interested in cardiovascular disease?